 But I had to check out at 11 am, store my luggage and wait for my pick up from Wild Canyon.
-It was organized by Alberto, a friend of my new online friend The Dapper Traveller.
+It was organized by my friend Alberto.

 I have done zip line a few times in different places, from my first zip line above 120 m tall Chilfon waterfall when I was scared like hell, to my last so far in Bootleg Canyon close to Las Vegas.
 I fell in love with zip line and each time I do it, it’s a new awakening for me.
 It reminds me that the possibilities are endless and life without risk is not worth it.

 Not that you are really undergoing any risk when zip lining, as the Wild Canyon zip line in Los Cabos can hold up to 18 tons.
 But I mean risk in a way of pushing your limits further.
 And even though I am a zip line biggest fan, that day was not my best day and doing it meant going out of my comfort zone.
 Comfort zone of that day.